Stage 3 - Character Creation

 Investigating the new code:

-• def describe(self): → defines the describe method for the Character class
+• def describe(self): → creates a describe method for characters

-• # sends a description of the character to the terminal → the method description
+• # sends a description of the character to the terminal → a note explaining what the method does

 Modify the Room class describe method

-Before we modify the describe method, we have to deal with a little problem.
-We have three rooms, but we only have two characters, so there is one room (the cavern) with no character.
-We only want to room description to mention the character, when there is one present.
+Before we change the describe method, we need to fix a small issue.
+We have three rooms but only two characters, which means one room (the cavern) has no character in it.
+We don’t want the game to talk about a character unless one is actually there.

 1# room.py